usmankhalid06/DCCA/README.md

-Matlab Code for DCCA methods for the paper submitted to peerj Computer Science
+Matlab Code for DCCA methods for the paper submitted to Scientific Reports